 Not much needs to be said about Michael Jordan or his Hall-of-Fame basketball career.
 Six NBA Championships, five MVP awards and 14 All-Star games across nearly 20 seasons with the Chicago Bulls and Washington Wizards is an easy way to sum it up.

-Jordan is so much more than an ex-superstar NBA player.
+Jordan is so much more than an ex-superstar NBA player, NBA Finals and playoffs legend or 1992 Olympic Dream Team participant.
 The billionaire is worth a fortune thanks to marketing himself and selling Nike Air Jordan shoes to people across the globe.
 Plus, he owns the Charlotte Hornets.

-As ESPN‘s “The Last Dance” documentary gives viewers a glimpse into Jordan’s playing days, it’s only natural to wonder about His Airness’ personal life.
+As ESPN‘s “The Last Dance” docuseries hits Netflix and gives viewers a glimpse into Jordan’s playing days, it’s only natural to wonder about His Airness’ personal life.
 For example, he’s been married twice and has five children.
 His father was also murdered in 1993.

-Jordan’s first wife, Juanita Vanoy, won a boatload of money in their divorce settlement.
+Jordan tied the knot for the first time to first wife Juanita Vanoy, who won a boatload of money in their divorce settlement.
 They had three children together, two of which played college basketball.
 The GOAT then married Cuban-American model Yvette Prieto, who he had two more children with.

 So, who are Michael Jordan’s kids and which of them are the heir (or heiress) to Jordan’s kingdom?